WeblateOrg/weblate/docs/user/translating.rst

 Variants
 --------

-Variants are used to group different length variants of the a string.
+Variants are used to group different length variants of the string.
 The frontend of your project can then use different strings depending on the screen or window size.